alexcpn/alexcpn.github.io/html/NN/ml/5_codingneuralnetwork.md

-# Chapter 5: Back Propagation for a Two layered Neural Network
+# Chapter 5: Back Propagation for a Two layered Neural Network (Matrix Calculus)

 Let's take the simple neural network and walk through the same, first going through the maths and then the implementation.